 - 4+ Muslin swaddle blankets and swaddlers

 You see muslin swaddle blankets everywhere for good reason.
 You can use them to swaddle your baby for good sleep in the early days, to cover your baby from sun, to sop up baby spit-up, to use on grass as a picnic blanket, or for tummy time, and the list goes on.
-Get at least 4 and up to 8 as you’ll definitely use them (and abuse them!) frequently.
-There are varying opinions out there on which brands and styles are best.
-These are very popular: Miracle Blanket, SwaddleMe (organic!) and we used this one.
+Get at least 4 and up to 8 of the basic blankets as you’ll definitely use them (and abuse them!) frequently.
+There are varying opinions out there on which brands and styles are best for swaddlers, which basically serve the same purpose as a muslin blanket but come with a way to secure the baby inside without needing to know origami.
+These swaddlers with built-in straps/secures are very popular: Miracle Blanket, SwaddleMe (organic!) and we used this one.
 Don’t stress.
 They are all pretty similar.
 Get them secondhand or as a hand-me-down if possible.
 The only thing I’ll say is to avoid any made from thicker materials or fleece.
 Lightweight layers is best for baby in my experience.
 You can always tuck a thicker blanket lower around their waist and add layers of clothing underneath the swaddle blanket if more warmth is needed.
 In my experience in cold Vermont with two babies born during the season, you don’t need a “warm” swaddler.
 Just layer up!